CellFateNucOrg/basic_ont/README.md

 # Analysing data
 * Create a folder with the name of your experiment.
 * Move inside this directory.
-* Place all the fast5 files in a folder multi_fast5 folder (or if they are single fast5s in a folder called single_fast5).
-You can use other names for these folders but then you have to change them in the varSettings.sh file
+* Place all the fast5 files in a folder called multi_fast5, or if you have single fast5s, put them in a folder called single_fast5.
+(Note: You can use other names for these folders but then you have to change them in the varSettings.sh file).
-* clone this git repository into a folder called "scripts"
+* clone the basic_ont git repository into a folder called "scripts":
 ```
 git clone https://github.com/CellFateNucOrg/basic_ont.git scripts/
 ```

 * In the scripts directory copy varSettings_example.sh to varSettings.sh, then edit varSettings.sh according to your experiment.
+This ensures that when you update code from git, your folder-specific settings are not overwritten.
 * The scripts are numbered according to the order you should run them in:
 - 01_runMultiToSingleFast5.sh to convert multi-fast5 files to single-fast5 files.
-Also does QC with pycoQC
-- 02_runBasecallGuppy.sh basecall single reads with guppy
+- 02_runBasecallGuppy.sh basecall single reads with guppy.
+Also does QC with pycoQC.
-- 03_runBinBarcodes.sh uses deepbinner to bin the barcodes
+- 03_runBinBarcodes.sh uses deepbinner to bin the barcodes.
-- 04_runMinimap.sh maps the reads by barcode to the genome (defined in varSettings) with minimap2
+- 04_runMinimap.sh maps the reads by barcode to the genome (defined in varSettings) with minimap2.

 The scripts are run on the server with the SBATCH command:
 ```